Radio City Music Hall: Art

 The public areas of Radio City feature the work of many Depression-era artists, who were commissioned by Deskey as part of his general design scheme.
 The large 2400 ft2 mural in the grand foyer, "Quest for the Fountain of Eternal Youth", was painted by Ezra Winter and depicts a fable from a Native American tribe in Oregon.
 The murals on the wall of the grand lounge, which depict five eras of differing theater scenes, are collectively known as the "Phantasmagoria of the Theater" by Louis Bouche.
 Three female nudes cast in aluminum were commissioned for the theater, but Roxy thought that they were inappropriate for a family venue.
 Although the Rockefellers loved the sculptures, the only one that was displayed on opening night was "Goose Girl" by Robert Laurent, which is located on the first mezzanine and depicts a nude aluminum girl beside a slender aluminum goose.
 Since opening night the other two sculptures have been put on display at Radio City.
 "Eve" by Gwen Lux is displayed in the southwest corner of the grand foyer, and "Spirit of the Dance" by William Zorach is visible from the grand lounge.

 Each of the public restrooms have adjoining lounges that display various works of art.
 The third-floor women's restroom contains the Panther Mural by Henry Billings, which is accompanied by Deskey's abstract wall coverings in the women's lounge.
 The women's lounge on the second mezzanine houses Yasuo Kuniyoshi's oil painting of "larger-than-life botanical designs" along the entire wall, which had originally been commissioned by Georgia O'Keeffe before she suffered a nervous breakdown and left the mural incomplete.
 Deskey created a wall covering for the men's lounge on the second mezzanine, containing masculine icons and nicotine motifs.
 He also designed the first-mezzanine women's lounge, a room full of mirrors with a blue-and-white carpet and frosted low-intensity lights.
 Witold Gordon painted a map with caricatures and stereotypical motifs in the men's lounge on the same floor, as well as a "History of Cosmetics Mural" in the women's lounge in the basement.
-Stuart Davis created Men Without Women, a mural of masculine stereotypical pastimes in the basement-level men's lounge; the work was donated to the Museum of Modern Art in 1975 and loaned back to the Music Hall in 1999.
+Stuart Davis created Men Without Women, a mural of masculine stereotypical pastimes in the basement-level men's lounge; the work was donated to the Museum of Modern Art in 1975 and loaned back to Radio City in 1999.
 Finally, Edward Buk Ulreich created a "Wild West Mural" on the third-mezzanine men's lounge.